ibm-cloud-docs/containers/cs_storage_block.md

 ## What needs a new home

 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.

+Before you begin:

+* Retrieve the cluster's zone in which you want to create the PV. > must go into the custom storage class